Engee documentation

 Details

-A method for modelling a hole opening.
-The orifice is either parameterised linearly, which relates the orifice area to the position of the control element; using user data, which relates the orifice area to the position of the control element; or using an array of data, which relates the valve flow rate to the position of the control element and the pressure drop across the valve.
+The method of modeling the opening of the hole.
+The hole is either linearly parameterized, which correlates the area of the hole with the position of the control element; using user data that correlates the area of the hole with the position of the control element; or using an array of data that correlates the flow rate of the valve with the position of the control element and the pressure drop on the valve.

 Values